lukensmall/pkg_ping/README.md

 -f prohibits a fork()ed process from writing the fastest mirror to file even if it has the power to do so as root.

--g generates the massive http list from which to retrieve and parse "ftplist", which you no doubt, noticed when you look at the source code.
+-g generates the massive https list from which to retrieve and parse "ftplist", which you no doubt, noticed when you look at the source code.
 It downloads a 11 byte timestamp which is in all mirrors, whereas not all mirrors might have snapshots or your architecture or version.
+It presets various other options such as minimum verboseness and secure mirrors.

 -h will print the "help" options.